starship/starship/docs/vi-VN/config/README.md

 | symbol    |           | Giá trị ghi đè tuỳ chọn `symbol` |
 | style\* |           | Giá trị ghi đè của `style`       |

-\*: Biến này có thể chỉ được sử dụng như một phần của style string
+\*: This variable can only be used as a part of a style string

 ## Command Duration

-Module `cmd_duration`. cho biết câu lệnh cuối cùng thực thi trong bao lâu.
-Module sẽ được hiện chỉ khi câu lệnh lấy nhiều hơn 2 giây, hoặc giá trị cấu hình `min_time`, nếu nó tồn tại.
+The `cmd_duration` module shows how long the last command took to execute.
+The module will be shown only if the command took longer than two seconds, or the `min_time` config value, if it exists.

-::: cảnh báo Không thể hook DEBUG trap trong Bash
+::: warning Do not hook the DEBUG trap in Bash

-Nếu bạn đang chạy Starship trong `bash`, không thể hook `DEBUG` trap sau khi chạy `eval $(starship init $0)`, hoặc module này **sẽ** ngắt.
+If you are running Starship in `bash`, do not hook the `DEBUG` trap after running `eval $(starship init $0)`, or this module **will** break.

 :::

-Người dùng Bash, những người cần chức năng giống preexec có thể sử dụng [rcaloras's bash_preexec framework](https://github.com/rcaloras/bash-preexec). Đơn giản là định nghĩa các mảng `preexec_functions` và `precmd_functions` trước khi chạy `eval $(starship init $0)`, và sau đó thực thi như bình thường.
+Bash users who need preexec-like functionality can use [rcaloras's bash_preexec framework](https://github.com/rcaloras/bash-preexec).
+Simply define the arrays `preexec_functions` and `precmd_functions` before running `eval $(starship init $0)`, and then proceed as normal.

 ### Các tuỳ chọn